microsoft/semantic-kernel/python/samples/demos/nvidia-nim/README.md

 NVidia Inference Microservice is fully optimized and has wide variety.
 Perfect tools to enpower Copilot's semantic kernel.

 This sample show how to encorperate NIM into semantic kernel.
+This sample is based on llama-3.1-8b-instruct:latest which is version 1.1.2 at this time.
+Please check the the documentation of the NIM you plan to sue to see whethere there is any additional change you need to make.

 ## Deploy NIM to Azure